 The ARM7 MCU core, which has a von Neumann-based architecture, sees memory as a linear array of 232 byte locations.
-As shown in Figure 13, the ADuC7036 maps this into four distinct user areas: a memory area that can be remapped, an SRAM area, a Flash/EE area, and a memory mapped register (MMR) area.
+As shown in Figure 13, the ADuC7034 maps this into four distinct user areas, namely, a memory area that can be remapped, an SRAM area, a Flash/EE area, and a memory-mapped register (MMR) area.

-- The first 94 kB of this memory space is used as an area into which the on-chip Flash/EE or SRAM can be remapped. - The ADuC7036 features a second 4 kB area at the top of the memory map used to locate the MMRs, through which all on-chip peripherals are configured and monitored. - The ADuC7036 features an SRAM size of 6 kB. - The ADuC7036 features 96 kB of on-chip Flash/EE memory, 94 kB of which are available to the user and 2 kB of which are reserved for the on-chip kernel.
+- For the ADuC7034, the first 30 kB of this memory space is used as an area into which the on-chip Flash/EE or SRAM can be remapped. - The ADuC7034 features a second 4 kB area at the top of the memory map used to locate the MMRs, through which all on-chip peripherals are configured and monitored. - The ADuC7034 features an SRAM size of 4 kB. - The ADuC7034 features 32 kB of on-chip Flash/EE memory, 30 kB of which are available to the user and 2 kB of which are reserved for the on-chip kernel.